Program details

 Yes.
 You may apply for funding – with the required match secured – each year.
 However, we encourage applicants to design projects with long-term funding sustainability.
 Applications are scored based on a number of factors, including long-term sustainability.

-Can we use the Shine Award as matching funds for another grant application?
+Can we use the Shine award as matching funds for another grant application?

 Matching funds are required for all Shine program projects: